International Business Skills

 Would you like to know more about this programme or do you have a specific question?
-Please contact the programme coordinators, Flip de Groot or Theo Daselaar, or the academic coordinators, Margo Bongers or Job Krijgsman.
+Please contact the programme coordinator, Karin van den Akker, or the academic coordinators, Ellen van der Zande or Cindy Neeser.

 The programme trains you to operate confidently in an international B2B context.
 It takes place during one semester and contains the following courses:

 |International Marketing Communication & Sales Plan 1 (Casework)||10|

 Please note that the programme reflects a (logical) bundle of courses/subjects and should normally be followed as such.
 By choosing this package you will have to participate in ALL the courses included.
 It is not possible to combine (two or more) programmes in one single period.

 Assessments vary from business proposals to marketing tools, written exams, consultancy reports and organisation of workshops by participants.